 Night Owls: The party goes on all night at the clubs in Tenerife’s Playa De Las Americas.

 Language: The language spoken in the Canary Islands is Spanish.

 Currency: The currency used in the Canary Islands is Euro (€).

-Local time: The Canary Islands are 1 hour ahead of GMT/UK time.
+Local time: The Canary Islands have the same time as GMT/UK time.

 Fly to: There is an airport on all seven of the Canary Islands: Tenerife, Gran Canaria, Lanzarote, Fuerteventura, La Palma, La Gomera and El Hierro.
 Two airports serve northern and southern Tenerife.

 Flight time from UK: 4-4.5 hours